paynl/woocommerce-plugin/readme.txt

 == Changelog ==
 = 3.5.4 =
+Raised minimum version for WooCommerce to 3.0.
 Fixed a PHP notice, replaced the use of deprecated functions and added Dutch translations.
 = 3.5.3 =
 Added De Cadeaukaart payment method
 = 3.5.2 =